InstagramXYouTube

 Farm Building.pdf

 Demolition Demolishing an existing structure or basement.
-Demolition Permit (Residential).pdf
+Demolition Permit (Residential)

-Relocation/Move Relocating or moving an existing structure.
-Move Permit.pdf
+Relocation/Move Relocating or moving an existing structure to a location outside of the RM

 Other A project that qualifies as development but does not fall under any of the above listed applications.